 UN 61st Session; V Committee, Agenda Item 117: Programme Budget for the Biennium 2006-2007

-Statement by Ms. Katja Pehrman, First Secretary, Permanent Mission of Finland to the UN, on behalf of the EU
+Statement by Ms. Katja Pehrman, First Secretary, Permanent Mission of Finland to the United Nations, on behalf of the European Union

 I have the honour to speak on behalf of the European Union.

-The Acceding Countries Bulgaria and Romania, the Candidate Countries Turkey, Croatia* and the former Yugoslav Republic of Macedonia*, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro, Serbia, and the EFTA countries Iceland, Liechtenstein and Norway, members of the European Economic Area, as well as Ukraine and Moldova align themselves with this declaration.
+The Acceding Countries Bulgaria and Romania, the Candidate Countries Turkey, Croatia*, the Countries of the Stabilisation and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro, and the EFTA countries Iceland, Liechtenstein and Norway, members of the European Economic Area, as well as Ukraine and the Republic of Moldova align themselves with this declaration.

 *) Croatia and the former Yugoslav Republic of Macedonia continue to be part of the Stabilisation and Association Process.